OSMANiCTeam/Blog/index.md

 ---
-title: "JoshAtticus Blog"
+title: "OSMANiC Blog"
 ---

-Hello! this is my official blog!
+This is the official OSMANiC Blog.